-1. Update your technology and cybersecurity.
+1. Update software and secure networks

-2. Unify your branding and marketing efforts.
+2. Unify your branding and marketing efforts

 "The most important thing for small business owners to realize is that a piecemeal approach to marketing is now a death sentence," said Evan Berglund, senior partner at the Gonzberg Agency.